-U.S. plant patent no. 1 issued to Henry Rosenberg for a "climbing or trailing rose."
+Henry Rosenberg receives U.S. plant patent no. 1 for a "climbing or trailing rose."
 The rose is named "New Dawn" and remains popular today.

-Famed horticulturist Luther Burbank, whose work and advocacy for intellectual property rights was the inspiration for passing the Plant Patent Act, is posthumously issued U.S. plant patent no. 15 for the freestone peach.
+Famed horticulturist Luther Burbank, whose work and advocacy for intellectual property rights was the inspiration for passing the Plant Patent Act, posthumously receives U.S. plant patent no. 15 for the freestone peach.

 Patent drawing of sliced bread